osxmidi/LinVst3/README.md

 Not all vst3 features are supported.

+Saved projects are not compatible/transferable between Linux daws and their Windows versions and vice versa.

 LinVst3 binaries are on the releases page (under Assets) https://github.com/osxmidi/LinVst3/releases

 See LinVst3-X (https://github.com/osxmidi/LinVst3-X) for running vst plugins in a single Wine process so that plugins can communicate with each other or plugins that can use shared samples between instances will be able to communicate with their other instances.